Bam4d/cv/cv.md

 :   - **"Magic"** - An algorithm that finds and extracts lists of records in a webpage.
 This product made use of several different matching and allocation techniques such as Jaccard distance,
       Hirschberg's algorithm and Munkres(Hungarian) algorithm.
 The average time to detect and extract the top "most likely" tables was less than a second.
       *The success of this project lead me to become the Lead Research and Development engineer.*
     - **Object Store** - A distributed platform for storing and retrieving data objects from an underlying database, originally a Percona SQL database was stored, with binary attachment storage on amazon S3, Later this was migrated to use amazon auroraDB.
-    - **Job Service** - The precursor system to "bees", handled 200 user web extraction requests a second, distributing the requests around a cluster of 50 servers at full scale.
-Used Hazelcast for distributed map and queueing system.

 Open Source Contributions
 =========================